-- Many patients return to care after treatment interruption when they experience clinical deterioration - screening for OIs should be performed. - Viral load measurement should be performed before reinitiation and repeated 3-6 monthly. - Choosing the appropriate regimen in patients who return to therapy depends on their previous regimen, their level of treatment adherence prior to disengaging with care, and their current CD4 and hospitalisation status.
+- Many patients return to care after treatment interruption when they experience clinical deterioration screening for opportunistic infections (OIs) should be performed. - VL measurement should be performed before re-initiation, and repeated 3-6-monthly. - Choosing the appropriate regimen in patients who return to therapy depends on their previous regimen, their level of treatment adherence prior to disengaging from care, and their current CD4+ and hospitalisation status.

-It is common for patients receiving ART to interrupt their treatment for a number of reasons (e.g. treatment fatigue, denial, life event, depression, new job, relocation, etc.).
+It is common for patients receiving ART to interrupt their treatment for a variety of reasons (e.g. treatment fatigue, denial, life event, depression, new job, relocation).
 Many patients return to care after an interruption, often precipitated by clinical deterioration.
-Patients who have clinical symptoms of an OI when returning to care should be investigated and, if appropriate, should be started on treatment for the infection before restarting ART.
+Patients who have clinical symptoms of an OI when returning to care should be investigated and, if appropriate, started on treatment for the infection before restarting ART.
 In particular, patients should be screened for headache and for TB symptoms when returning to care.
-Reasons for delaying ART re-initiation are the same as for delaying initiation in ART-naive patients (see section 6).
-Patients who are asymptomatic when returning to care could be re-initiated on ART the same day with appropriate counselling.
+Reasons for delaying ART re-initiation are the same as for delaying initiation in ART-naïve patients (see Module 6).
+Patients who are asymptomatic when they return to care could be re-initiated on ART the same day with appropriate counselling.
 A counselling plan should be implemented to ensure retention in care going forward and address reasons for disengagement.

-We recommend performing a VL measurement before re-initiating ART, then 3-6 monthly thereafter.
+We recommend performing a VL measurement before re-initiating ART, then 3-6-monthly thereafter.
 The choice of ART regimen to restart will depend on prior treatment history.